memiah/ansible-role-mysql-s3-backup/README.md

 MySQL S3 Backup
 ===============

-An Ansible Role that installs aws-cli and configures a bash script to upload individual MySQL database backups to Amazon S3.
+An Ansible Role that installs Amazon AWS Command Line Interface and configures a bash script to upload individual MySQL database backups to Amazon S3.

 Requirements
 ------------